Table of contents

 Is pancreatic cancer genetic?
 We created a DNA report based on a study that attempted to answer this question.
 Below you can see a SAMPLE DNA report.
 To get your personalized DNA report, purchase our Whole Genome Sequencing!

-The cancer is divided into 2 large categories and multiple subcategories:
+The cancer is divided into two large categories and multiple subcategories:

-- Exocrine pancreatic cancer: this type of cancer forms in exocrine cells, which make up the exocrine gland and ducts of the pancreas.
+- Exocrine pancreatic cancer: this type forms in exocrine cells, which make up the exocrine gland and ducts of the pancreas.
 They make up more than 95% of all pancreatic cancers.

 - Squamous Cell Carcinoma

 - Colloid Carcinoma

 - Neuroendocrine Pancreatic Cancer: this type develops from cells in the endocrine gland of the pancreas, which secretes the hormones insulin and glucagon.

 Pancreatic carcinomas grow aggressively and form metastases at an early stage.
 So far, they can only be treated by surgical removal, and many are only detected at such an advanced stage that no cure is possible.
 Chemotherapy and radiotherapy have a supportive function in the treatment of pancreatic cancer.

 During surgery, the pancreas is partially or completely removed (pancreatectomy), and the interrupted bile and pancreatic ducts are reconnected to the intestinal tract.
 Although it is an aggressive cancer, the cure rate has improved in recent decades.